With every beginning I wished for the end,

 I realized, what was worse than your abhorrence,

-Was the way you looked right through me like I was transparent glass, with pure nonchalant indifference.
+Was the way you looked right through me like I was transparent glass, with pure nonchalance.

 One unexplained, bitter-sweet gloomy winter morning, for me your eyes searched,